pontiggi/CRI_Jetstream_Cluster/README.md

 2. Install ansible somehow.

-3. Edit the first few lines of deploy.sh to point to your ssh key of choice, your ansible installation, your openrc.sh, and choose a name for your stack.
+3. Edit the lines in stack\_settings to point to your ssh key of choice, your ansible installation, your openrc.sh, and choose a name for your stack.
 You may also edit this to reflect the number of nodes!